PeterEGFIbrahim/FMOPhore/README.md

 # FMOPhore v0.1 - Hotspot Prediction and Classification

 FMOPhore is a Python package designed for hotspot identification and classification.
 It facilitates the preparation and processing of protein and ligand structures, as well as advanced quantum mechanics (QM) calculations.
-The tool supports various features, including binding energy calculations, trajectory processing, and analysis of previously completed computations.
+The tool supports various features, including binding energy calculations, and analysis MD trajectory processing.

 ---